-Senator Sessions.
-Thank you, Mr. Chairman, and I, too, would like to express my sympathy for those who-losses in Boston.
-And if it were to turn out to be that it was a terrorist al Qaeda connected operation, I think two things are important for us to remember.
+Senator SESSIONS.
+Thank you, Mr. Chairman, and I, too, would like to express my sympathy for those who were lost in Boston.
+If it were to turn out to be that it was a terrorist al Qaeda connected operation, I think two things are important for us to remember.
 One is that perfect security is not possible.
 The United States is a great Nation.
-It is vulnerable, and we will always be vulnerable to some sort of attacks.
-But the offensive approach in which we go after those who are organized and dedicated to attacking us the right approach.
-And it does reduce the amount of attacks that can occur, in my opinion.
+It is vulnerable, and we will always be vulnerable to some attacks.
+But the offensive approach in which we go after those who are organized and dedicated to attacking us is the right approach.
+It does reduce the amount of attacks that can occur, in my opinion.

 General Dunford, I think you are what winning looks like, and your statement is a conclusion to this effort in Afghanistan that I can support.
-I think it is a reasonable and legitimate definition of
+I think it is a reasonable and legitimate definition of success.

 I am concerned, along with Senator McCain's comments, that success cannot be just removing our troops.
 After our men and women have given so much, this Nation has sacrificed treasure, and we have lost some of our finest in this combat.
-To not finish strong, to not end this effort in a way that gives us maximum opportunity for this kind of success would be a deep, deep and great failure of our country.
+To not finish strong, to not end this effort in a way that gives us maximum opportunity for this kind of success would be a deep and great failure clusion occur?

-Do you feel a commitment to those who have served, who committed themselves to this effort, and want to see a successful conclusion occur?
+Do you feel a commitment to those who have served, who committed themselves to this effort, and want to see a successful conclusion is possible.